BestTimesToVisit.com Logo

 money

 Negotiate prices, especially in the bazaars.
 It's expected!
-Start low, be friendly, and don't be afraid to walk away if the price is too high.
-For example, if they ask for 100,000 soum for a carpet, offer 60,000 soum and work your way up from there.
+Start low, be polite but firm, and don't be afraid to walk away if the price feels too high.
+Many smaller shops and street vendors don't accept cards, so carry some local currency (Uzbek Som).

 transport